2011 Nissan Titan

-The Titan also delivers a high level of function.
+The Titan delivers a high level of function.
 Maximum payload tops 2,000 pounds on certain versions.
-Vehicles with tow or Utility packages can be rated to tow up to 9,500 pounds.
+Most Titans with tow or Utility packages are rated to tow 9,100- 9,500 pounds.
+The King Cab 2WD is rated for 7,400 pounds.
 Available towing features include extendable dual-element mirrors, a transmission temperature gauge, lower axle ratio, and other items.
 Also available is a cargo track retention system (bed sides and floor).
 An innovative storage box in the rear fender is ideal for wet tow straps, chains or tie-down straps.
 The locking tailgate is damped and assisted for easy open and close.
 This truck has been built for work.

-The Nissan Titan cabin serves very well for truck duty, yet with comfort and convenience.
+The cabin serves very well for truck duty yet with comfort and convenience.
 It's refined and is in every way a nice place to be for traveling, whether it's to the job site or towing the boat to the lake.

-The center dash section has controls for audio, climate, navigation, and switching duty (tow mode, VDC-Off, differential lock, etc.) with an integrated look.
-It looks good and easily provides plenty of space for things like the dual-zone climate control on LE models.
+The center dash section has controls for audio, climate, navigation, and switching duty (tow mode, VDC-off, differential lock, etc.) with an integrated look.
+It looks good and easily provides plenty of space for things like the dual-zone climate control on SL models.

 All controls are logical and sensibly arranged, although traditional pickup truck buyers who go for six seats will have to adapt to wipers and shifter on the same side of the wheel.
 With deep bins in the center console and smaller ones along the sides, big door and seatback pockets, and generous cup holders, you'll find a place to put virtually anything.